Employee Setup & Info Guide | User Documentation | Striven

 +

-1. Employee Sections: Allows you to view and edit information about the Employee.
-Each of these will be covered in further detail in the following sections below.
+2. Employee Navigation Tabs: Allow you to view and edit information about the Employee.
+Each of these tabs will be explained in further detail below.

 • Actions Menu: Allows you to perform the following functions: